AdobeDocs/commerce-admin.en/help/b2b/purchase-order-flow.md

 The purchase order workflow for a company can vary in a few ways:

 - If no approval rules are set, purchase orders can be placed and the order completed directly.

    >[!NOTE]
    >
    >By default, a `Purchase order has been submitted for approval` message is always displayed to company users, even when no approval rules are set.
-When no approval process is required, company users automatically receive an email informing them that the order has been created and approved.
+When no approval process is required, company users automatically receive an email informing them that the order was created and approved.

 - If approval rules are defined by the company administrator, users go through the approval process.
 - Offline payment details are entered when creating the purchase order.
 - Online payment details are entered after the purchase order is approved.